-Amanda joined Charcoalblue as an architect with experience managing and coordinating performance related construction projects.
-She is a graduate of the Edinburgh College of Art and developed a passion for theatre whilst working with the Edinburgh Festival City Theatres Trust.
+Amanda joined Charcoalblue in 2017 as an architect with experience managing and coordinating performance related construction projects.
+She is a graduate of the Edinburgh College of Art and developed a passion for theatre whilst working with Capital Theatres, Edinburgh.

-Before joining Charcoalblue, she worked for Foster Wilson Architects on a number of performance-related projects for clients such as the Barbican Concert Hall, Apollo Hammersmith and the Ambassadors Theatre Group.
-She developed extensive construction experience as a Part II Architectural Assistant with BHM Architects who are leaders in the independent schooling sector.
-With BHM, she helped to deliver Ibstock Place School Performing Arts Centre, Winchester College New Hall and Farleigh Music School to completion.
+Before joining Charcoalblue, she worked with Foster Wilson Architects on a number of performance related projects for clients such as the Barbican Concert Hall, Apollo Hammersmith and the Ambassadors Theatre Group.

-In her spare time, Amanda is a front of house volunteer with the Camden Roundhouse Trust.
+In her spare time, Amanda is a volunteer with the Camden Roundhouse Trust.
+She completed her Part III Advanced Diploma in Architectural Professional Practice with RIBA North West.

-Amanda’s consultancy work with Charcoalblue includes the Marina Bay Theatre, Esplanade in Singapore and DeepMind, London.
+Amanda’s consultancy work with Charcoalblue includes the Esplanade Waterfront Theatre in Singapore, Cultural Center Education City in Doha, and The Lighthouse Centre in London.

 Amanda sharing skills and knowledge with delegates looking to develop their professional theatre career at the annual Backstage Professional Development Conference at the Barbican Centre.